Frusadev/confman/README.md

-# confman
+# ConfMan
-Confman, a simple configuration file manager
+**ConfMan: A Simple Configuration File Manager**

-### Problems to be solved
+### Problems to be Solved
-- App config change
+- **App Configuration Changes**: Easily update application configurations.
-- App config naming (the ability to name configurations, like a version control system)
+- **App Configuration Naming**: Assign names to configurations, similar to version control systems.
-- App config retrieve by name (the ability to retrieve configurations from the name of the version given to it)
+- **Retrieve Configurations by Name**: Fetch configurations using their assigned names.
-- Or just the ability to retrieve the default config
+- **Default Configuration Retrieval**: Quickly retrieve the default configuration.
-- A cfc file for configuring the paths and behavior of the configs
+- **Configuration File (`.cfc`)**: Configure paths and behavior for managing configs.
-- Eventually a custom scripting language.
+- **Custom Scripting Language**: Integrate a custom scripting language in future versions.

-### The overall workings.
-Confman has two modes, `command mode` which simply implies that you communicating with it through commands and `tui mode`  which features a terminal graphical interface.
+### Overall Functionality
+ConfMan operates in two modes:
+- **Command Mode**: Interact with ConfMan through commands.
+- **TUI Mode**: Use a terminal graphical interface.

-#### Command list:
+#### Command List
-- `set-config "application config path"` this will ask a few other questions for setting up confman.
-This command will return a string which will be the config_id for that app, that config_id will simply be the name that you'll give to the app.
+- `set-config "application config path"`: Sets up ConfMan for an application, returning a `config_id` (the name you give to the app).
-- `add-confv $config_id "new config path"` this will just add another version of configuration for that application.
+- `add-confv $config_id "new config path"`: Adds a new version of the configuration for the application.
-- `backup $config_id "backup folder"` This will just bakcup the configs for the app in the given folder.
+- `backup $config_id "backup folder"`: Backs up the application's configurations to the specified folder.
-- `restore-from "bakcup folder" $config_id` This command will restore config_id app from the backup folder .
+- `restore-from "backup folder" $config_id`: Restores the application's configuration from the backup folder.

-_Note: The TUI mode will have similar controls._
+> **Note:** The TUI mode will feature similar controls.

-_**--------**_
+---

-_This project is still under development, bugs might often occur_
+_This project is still under development; bugs might occur frequently._